 Reduces screen time

-In the modern world, we are constantly faced with what can seem like an endless number of screens, from televisions, computers, and smartphones.
+In the modern world, we are constantly faced with what can seem like an endless number of screens, from televisions to computers, and smartphones.
 Children are being exposed to screens at younger ages than ever before and often do not have a choice in the matter.

 With some fun pretend play activities with toys or other kids, they are able to take a break from the screens and engage in these creative activities.

 They get hooked up in the world they create and forget where they are, what time it is or who they are with.

 This can be a way to reduce screen time and encourage more physical playtime in an increasingly digital world.

 We are in a world of so much stimulation that actually keeps children’s brains so active and fussy.
 This has created so many problems like anxiety issues in children.
 Kids tend to be angry, clingy, or irritable so soon, have trouble sleeping, and even have some physical issues like fatigue, headaches, etc…